jenkinsci/codesonar-plugin/test/README.md

 ### Job: build_and_analyze_codesonar_plugin_branch-master

-**Analysis of the CodeSonar Plugin** should be successful and and finish first build in about 6-7 minutes (Maven downloads the world to start with ...) and less than 2 minutes in second run.
+**Expected result:** Should be successful and and finish first build in about 6-7 minutes (Maven downloads the world to start with ...) and less than 2 minutes in second run.

 *Purpose of the job is to have a simple analysis to run that hows the setup and plugin works.*